 This memorandum summarizes the degree to which recent repairs to an existing fence within the Ganong Street right-of-way adjacent to 302 3rd Avenue is subject to Planning Division requirements.
+The scope of this memo is limited to land use planning review and is entirely separate and distinct from the proposed right-of-way obstruction permit.
 The information in this memorandum is based on staff's understanding of the following information about the fence: